Kitchener Rangers: 1990 Memorial Cup

-The 2000s
+2000s

 After missing the playoffs for the second time in three years (1998–99 and 2000–01), the team fired general manager Jamie McDonald, who earlier released Jess Snyder of his duties as head coach.
 Prior to the start of the 2001–02 season, Peter DeBoer was named the team's new head coach.
 He would lead them to a 35-22-10-1 record and a third-place finish in the Midwest Division, culminating in a first round playoff matchup with division rival, the Guelph Storm.
 The Storm would sweep the season series, 4–0.

-In 2002-03 the Rangers brought in Steve Spott, a former assistant to Peter DeBoer in their days with the Plymouth Whalers, into the fold.
+In 2002–03, the Rangers brought in Steve Spott, a former assistant to Peter DeBoer in their days with the Plymouth Whalers, into the fold.
 The team, which featured the likes of Mike Richards, Derek Roy, Gregory Campbell and David Clarkson, began the season three losses and a tie in their first four games.
 After reaching mid-October with a record of 3-3-2-1 the team's record improved, winning eight in a row (11-3-2-1).
 During November and December they lost just five games, and sported a 26-8-3-1 record as the calendar year changed to 2003.
-It wasn't until January 12 when they lost their tenth game of the season, and they rebounded with their 30th win of the campaign the following game on January 17.
+It was not until January 12 when they lost their tenth game of the season, and they rebounded with their 30th win of the campaign the following game on January 17.
 They only lost back-to-back games once from January on; the final two games of the regular season.

-The Rangers finished the campaign with a record of 46-14-5-3 (W-L-T-OTL), winning the Midwest Division; those 46 wins setting a new franchise best.
+The Rangers finished the season with a record of 46-14-5-3 (W-L-T-OTL), winning the Midwest Division; those 46 wins setting a new franchise best.
 Their division title set up a first-round playoff matchup with the Sault Ste.
 Marie Greyhounds, who the Rangers beat in four straight games.
 The Greyhounds managed just three goals in the series, being shut out twice by goaltender Scott Dickie in Games 1 and 2.
 The Rangers faced the Guelph Storm in Round 2, dropping their Highway 7 rivals in five games.
 Round 3 saw them face the Plymouth Whalers.
 After skating to a 2–2 series tie through the first four games, the Whalers claimed a 2–1 overtime win at The Aud to take a 3–2 lead.
 The Rangers earned a 7–4 win in Game 6 to stay alive, then skated to a berth in the OHL Final with a 3–1 win in Game 7.

-In the league championship they would take on the eastern conference champion Ottawa 67's.
+In the OHL finals, they would take on the eastern conference champion Ottawa 67's.
 The 67's picked up a 3–2 overtime win in Game 1, but from thereon out it was all Kitchener as the Rangers won the next four games to be crowned J. Ross Robertson Cup champions for the third time in their history.
 Of the five-game series, three games went to overtime including the series clinching game which was decided in double OT.
 Derek Roy was named the MVP of the playoffs.